 Established by Governor Charlie Baker’s Administration, the Community Compact Program, is a “best practice” program for municipalities.
 Every city and town can choose from a wide-ranging menu of strategies and initiatives that improve community life and function.

 Through MHAC’s advocacy and the Governor’s Council to Address Aging recommendations, this program includes “Age- and Dementia Friendly” as a best practice.
 This presents another way to receive recognition while also carrying the potential for funding support to help advance the effort.
 To date, nearly ten communities have engaged in an Age- and Dementia Friendly Community Compact.

 The Village Model

 The Village model was first pioneered by Beacon Hill Village, which is a member-driven organization for Boston residents age 50 and over.
-Beacon Hill Village provides programs and services so members can lead vibrant, active and healthy lives, while living in their own homes and neighborhoods.
-Since enrolling its first members in 2002, the Village model has spread to 15 communities in MA and more than 190 communities across the U.S., which are connected by the Village to Village Network.
+Beacon Hill Village provides programs and services so members can lead vibrant, active, and healthy lives while living in their own homes and neighborhoods.
+Since enrolling its first members in 2002, the Village model has spread to communities across the state and the U.S., which are connected by the Village to Village Network.

 The Village to Village Network (VtV) is a national peer-to-peer network to help establish and continuously improve the management of their own villages whether in large metropolitan areas, rural towns, or suburban settings.
 The mission of VtV is to enable communities to establish and effectively manage aging in community organizations initiated and inspired by their members.